Digital inclusion is about ensuring the benefits of the internet and digital technologies are available to everyone.

 - Knowing what current partners are already doing and what they have to offer

-- Ensuring that the specific needs of individual partners are understood and met
+- Understanding the needs of individual partners

 - Finding a way to work together to resource provision and plug any gaps.